johanneskoester/alpaca/README.md

 > Köster, J. Parallelization, Scalability, and Reproducibility in Next-Generation Sequencing Analysis.
 PhD-Thesis, TU Dortmund, Germany 2014.
 ISBN: 978-3737537773.

+If you use ALPACA, please cite the thesis for now.

 ## Example usage:

 All in one command: